What is a Sales Qualified Lead "SQL"?

 You'll notice from the image above that reference is made to “BANT criteria”.
 What is this?

-Well, every time a lead is identified, sales and marketing teams must assess four factors to determine how likely it is that the lead will eventually convert into a paying customer.
+Well, every time a lead is identified, sales and marketing teams must assess four factors when they retrieve data from their relevant database to determine how likely it is that the lead will eventually convert into a paying customer.
 These four factors create the BANT criteria, where BANT stands for Budget, Authority, Need and Timeline.

 (Image source: focusonforce.com)